 Other pixel formats are not affected.

 force_bitmap_format (int | None) – If given, override automatic pixel format selection and enforce use of the given format (one of the FPDFBitmap_* constants).
+In this case, you should not pass any other format selection options, except potentially rev_byteorder.

 extra_flags (int) – Additional PDFium rendering flags.
 May be combined with bitwise OR (| operator).